nicklockwood/SwiftFormat/README.md

 *Q. How is this different from SwiftLint?*

 > A. SwiftLint is primarily designed to find and report code smells and style violations in your code.
 SwiftFormat is designed to fix them.
-While SwiftLint can autocorrect some issues, and SwiftFormat has some support for [linting](#linting), their primary goals are different.
+While SwiftLint can autocorrect some issues, and SwiftFormat has some support for [linting](#linting), their primary functions are different.

 *Q. Can SwiftFormat and SwiftLint be used together?*

 > A. Absolutely!
-The style rules encouraged by both tools are quite similar, and SwiftFormat even fixes some style violations that SwiftLint warns about, but can't currently autocorrect.
+The style rules encouraged by both tools are quite similar, and SwiftFormat even fixes some style violations that SwiftLint warns about but can't currently autocorrect.

 *Q. What platforms does SwiftFormat support?*

-> A. Swiftformat works on macOS 10.12 (Sierra) and above, and also runs on Ubuntu Linux.
+> A. SwiftFormat works on macOS 10.12 (Sierra) and above, and also runs on Ubuntu Linux.

 *Q. What versions of Swift are supported?*

-> A. The SwiftFormat framework and command-line tool can be compiled using Swift 4.0 and above, and can format programs written in Swift 3.x or 4.x.
+> A. The SwiftFormat framework and command-line tool can be compiled using Swift 4.0 and above, and can format programs written in Swift 3.x, 4.x or 5.
 Swift 2.x is no longer actively supported.
 If you are still using Swift 2.x, and find that SwiftFormat breaks your code, the best solution is probably to revert to an earlier SwiftFormat release, or enable only a small subset of rules.

 *Q. SwiftFormat made changes I didn't want it to.
 How can I find out which rules to disable?*